vincentcasseau/vincentcasseau.github.io/how-tos-cfd-dev/how-tos-cfd-dev-transport.md

 ### 1.2 Viscous simulation with constant shear viscosity and thermal conductivity

 Repeat the two steps presented in [§1.1](https://vincentcasseau.github.io/how-tos-cfd-dev/how-tos-cfd-dev-transport/#11-inviscid-simulation) but edit <dictkey>mu</dictkey> to the desired value.
-The thermal conductivity is then calculated using Eucken's formula.
+The constant thermal conductivities are provided <dictkey>kappa</dictkey> (trans-rotational energy mode) and <dictkey>kappave</dictkey> (vibro-electronic energy mode).

 ### 1.3 Other transport models